 The programs listed below were chosen because they offer a diverse representation of issues in anthropology, unique cultural experiences, or specialized internship options.
-While we suggest you look at these highlighted programs first, feel free to explore our website or visit an online directory of study abroad programs.
+While we suggest you look at these highlighted programs first, feel free to explore other options via our online search engine.

 As the UI Department of Anthropology works with Study Abroad, the specific programs listed here may change, so check with your advisor for the latest updates.